 The Greek Goddess

-Aphrodite is not only seen as the goddess of love, but she also embodies a very unique personality.
-Although she is seen as gentle and pure, she is viewed as fierce and—well—whorish for lack of a better description.
-She is unpredictable and complex, but most of all she is very beautiful.
+Aphrodite is not only the goddess of love, but she also embodies a unique personality.
+Although she is thought to be gentle and pure, she is viewed as fierce and—well—whorish for lack of a better description.
+She is unpredictable and complex, but most of all, she is stunning.

 Although do not confuse the love she is to represent as the kind we should all strive for.
-She was definitely not the goddess of marital love that endures forever.
+She was not the goddess of marital love that endures forever.
 No, she represents the animal kind of love or rather lust.
-The kind that fills you with passion, but is temporal.
-The kind of love where you might do something stupid to get someone's attention or do risky behavior for.
+The kind that fills you with passion, but is temporal and the type of love where you might do something stupid to get someone's attention or do risky behavior.

-It is believed that Aphrodite had many lovers (as any true goddess of love would be expected to have), but she only married twice.
-Her first marriage was to the ugly god of fire named Haphaestus who was crippled by his mother, Hera.
-Haphaestus resented his mother for crippling him, and tricked her so that she became imprisoned by a golden throne.
+Aphrodite had many lovers (as any true goddess of love would be expected to have), but she only married twice.
+Her first marriage was to the ugly god of fire named Hephaestus, who was crippled by his mother, Hera.
+Hephaestus resented his mother for crippling him and tricked her so that she became imprisoned by a golden throne.

-There are two alternate versions to how she became married to the ugliest of gods.
-The first one was a result of the gods fear that her brilliant beauty would cause jealousy among the gods.
-Therefore, to compensate for her magnitude of beauty she was forced to marry Haphaestus, who was considered deformed and ugly.
+There are two alternate versions of how she became married to the ugliest of gods.
+The first one was a result of the god's fear that her brilliant beauty would cause jealousy among the gods.
+Therefore, to compensate for her magnitude of beauty, she was forced to marry Hephaestus, who was considered deformed and ugly.
 The alternate is that Zeus was punishing her for her arrogance, forcing the two to get married.
-Regardless of which version, it is clear that she did not love Haphaestus.
+Regardless of which version, it is clear that she did not love Hephaestus.